-They may also engage in risky or impulsive behaviors, such as spending sprees, binge eating, drug abuse, and unsafe sex.
+They may also engage in risky or impulsive behaviors, such as reckless spending sprees, binge eating, substance abuse, and unsafe sex.

 Additional borderline personality disorder symptoms may fear abandonment and feel isolated and alone.
 They also tend to view the world through a black-and-white lens, seeing people and situations as either good or bad with no middle ground.